Update: May 19, 2020

 To best protect our campuses, the College has taken the below steps:

 - It is the intent of the College to help you complete the remainder of the semester using Blackboard and other online resources.
-You will be receiving information from your instructor on next steps.

 - Each class will have a path for you to complete the semester and receive credit for your hard work.